Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: NYTimes Memorization Experiments

 \subsection{Additional Results}

-Table~\ref{tab: 128-prefix} and Table~\ref{tab: 512-prefix} show the LCCS and BLEU scores for 128 and 512 prompt lengths, respectively, across all model configurations.
+We present memorization quantification results in Table~\ref{tab: mem-1t}, Table~\ref{tab: 128-prefix}, and Table~\ref{tab: 512-prefix} for 256, 128, and 512 prompt lengths, respectively.
+We further added BLEU and 4GP metrics, where 4GP measures word-level 4-gram overlap precision.
 For each prompt length, we filter those articles with less than the prompt length since there is no completion for this kind of prefix.
-You can also see the evaluation results on the 1T token pretrained model from section~\ref{sec: exp-DCG-cont-PT} in Table~\ref{tab: mem-1t}.
+The evaluation results on the 1T token pretrained model from section~\ref{sec: exp-DCG-cont-PT} can be seen in Table~\ref{tab: mem-1t}.
 For all the generations, we used temperature 0.0 (greedy decoding).

-To verify the validity of the NYTimes-MCQ, we performed a sanity check using DeepSeek-R1.
+To verify the validity of the NYT-MCQ, we performed a sanity check using DeepSeek-R1.
 When the model was supplied with the relevant article at inference, it attained a 99.0\% accuracy.
 When the article was withheld, the model achieved 91.7\% accuracy.
-For additional comparison, we tested GPT-4o on NYTimes-MCQ and observed 89.8\% accuracy.
+For additional comparison, we tested GPT-4o on NYT-MCQ and observed 89.8\% accuracy.